tmolitor002/SQL-for-Data-Viz/Week 1/01 - Getting Started.md

 There are plenty more fields to take a look at, however we will be ignoring about half of them as we move deeper into the course.

-# Creating your database in DB Browser

-You've already taken a big step!
-You've downloaded all the tools you'll need, and have completed a light review of some of the data we will be working with.
-Now it is time to set up your database.